minprog/cs50x-1718-1819/info/10 Syllabus.md

 ## Schedule

-Nine problem sets are assigned during the course.
-Each is due by a pre-set deadline.
+Ten problem sets are assigned during the course.
+For fulltime students, each is due by a pre-set deadline.
 Late work is not ordinarily accepted, except in cases of medical emergency.

 A schedule of problem set deadlines and quizzes, subject to change, appears below.
 All deadlines are at 23:59 on the date mentioned, or just a little bit later.